Sometimes, there's a fine line between a historical New

 New England.
 If you're in the mood for purchasing more food after all

-that candy, the Wayside Country offers country store favorites like
+that candy, the Wayside Country offers general store favorites like

 common crackers, Vermont cheddar cheese, ginger snaps, and pickles from